maxamillion/openshift-origin-arm/README.md

 issues, feel free to file an issue ticket on this repo or ping me on
 #openshift-dev on irc.freenode.net, nick: maxamillion

+###### Known Issues
+1. postgresql cartridge does not work at this time on ARM
+1. /usr/lib64 gets created during deployment process but not sure why (fixup script handles fixing this)

 ## Building Origin ARM packages

 This is rather crude right now, but depending on the amount of success found